mmistakes/minimal-mistakes/_docs/05-configuration.md

 Default settings have been provided in `_config.yml`.
 The important ones to set are  `provider: "staticman"` and `branch`.
 View the [full list of configurations](https://github.com/eduardoboucas/staticman#jekyll-configuration).

 **Branch setting:** This is the branch comment files will be sent to via pull requests.
-If you host your site on GitHub Pages it will likely be `master` unless you're repo is setup as a project --- use `gh-pages` in that case.
+If you host your site on GitHub Pages it will likely be `master` unless your repo is setup as a project --- use `gh-pages` in that case.
 {: .notice--info}

 ```yaml